 The mission of the English Department is to develop in every student, every year, in every lesson, the ability to read, write, and speak about what matters — to her — and to the world.

 Publishing student work here at school, and in other venues is a top priority for us; the best way to understand the power of one’s voice is to use it in the wider world.
-Our literary magazine, regular participation in national and international writing contests, and our future goal of housing our very own press, create a literary environment in which student voices are not just heard, but honored and celebrated.
+Our literary magazine, Daemon, regular participation in national and international writing contests such as the Scholastic Writing Awards and The New York Times student contests, and our very own press, The Ethel Walker Every Woman Press, create a literary environment in which student voices are not just heard, but honored and celebrated.

 The English Department faculty pledge to help students to become published authors and to be recognized for their excellent writing well beyond the school’s walls.
 A few of the writing and performance contests our students will participate in this year:

 *Contest Walker’s students have won in the past

 Prior to joining Walker’s, Megan (Danyliw) Mulhern taught several English courses at Westminster School and the YK Pao Secondary School in Shanghai, China.
 While at the YK Pao Secondary School she developed a school wide reading program.
 She also taught at The Lawrenceville School, The Emma Willard School and worked for the Center for Talented Youth at Johns Hopkins University.
 Megan earned her B.A. in English from Brown University and her M.A. in Literature from Middlebury College.Read Full Profile

 Carol Clark-Flanagan P'93, '97